This article will provide you with a beginner’s guide on how to keep score in Tennis.

 3 points = 40

-If at any point during the game both players have the same number of points we use All when calling the score e.g. Love all, 15 all, 30 all, 40 all with 40 all also know as Deuce.
+If at any stage during a game both players have the same number of points we use All when calling the score e.g. Love all, 15 all, 30 all, 40 all with 40 all also know as Deuce.

-If for example, Player A is 40 love up then they will have 3 chances to win the game by winning a point.
+If for example, Player A is 40 love up then they will have 3 chances to win the game.

 If they fail to win any of the next 3 points, it will go to deuce and they will now require two points in a row to win the game.